 The GoXLR vs GoXLR Mini are both excellent audio mixers and are likely the best USB audio interfaces you can get on the market for streamers.

-If you want something simple that improves your audio and stream quality, I think you'll be very happy with either one of these audio mixers.
-If, after reading this, you'd prefer a different audio mixer, check out our best audio mixer for streaming post for more info.
+If you want something simple that improves your audio and stream quality, I think you’ll be very happy with either one of these audio mixers.

-That being said, my advice for new streamers would be to start with the GoXLR Mini and then buy the GoXLR later on if they feel they need it.
+That being said, my advice for new streamers would be to start off with the GoXLR Mini and then buy the GoXLR later on if they feel they need it.